Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision: Methodology

 We analyzed the data from the pilot study twice, once using the original instrument and once using the improved instrument.
 After modifying the instrument to address ambiguities, we had two of the researchers re-annotated the data using the improved definitions and clarifications.
 Most of our annotators were undergraduate students who were unable to continue working on the project after the summer, so the rest half of our study was done by the most experienced rater, who sought a second opinion on a few uncertainties.

 We used the Cohen’s Kappa measure for inter-rater agreement~\citep{cohen1960coefficient}.
 The kappa statistics can represent the inter-rater reliability~\citep{mchugh2012interrater}.
-Using the original instrument, the Cohen’s Kappa Value was 0.46 (“moderate”).
-The Kappa value for the modified instrument was 0.79 (“substantial”).
-We also measured half of the rest study and the Cohen’s Kappa value was 0.70 (“substantial”).
+Using the original instrument, the Cohen’s Kappa Value was 0.46 (``moderate'').
+The Kappa value for the modified instrument was 0.79 (``substantial'').
+We also measured 30\% of the rest study and the Cohen’s Kappa value was 0.70 (``substantial'').\footnote{\new{Due to a clerical error, a small fraction of issues ($\sim$30) were analyzed by only one researcher.
+We noticed this while reviewing our data.
+That researcher was our most experienced analyst and had high certainty on those defects, so we felt no second review was warranted.}}

-The data and scripts used to calculate the Cohen’s Kappa value are available in \cref{sec:Reproducibility}.
+The data and scripts used to calculate the Cohen's Kappa value are available (\cref{sec:Reproducibility}).